aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ### 24.11.2024 3d print samples

-\- Sampling with the width and depth of the furrow
+* Sampling with the width and depth of the furrow

-\- Size of the spiral
+* Size of the spiral

-\- Best furrow measurements were 2mm (depth), 120mm (full width), 60mm (open area/hole)
+* Best furrow measurements were 2mm (depth), 120mm (full width), 60mm (open area/hole)

 ![](img_2019web.jpg)

 ![](img_2017web.jpg)

+Sun 1.12.2024

+*  Along the week drawing and fixing vector files for the copper tape + the laser cut pieces from acrylic -> a support structure for the spiral and buttons
+* Finished the spiral and the copper tape pieces --> done by hand with a 3d printed "stencil" -> took quite many tries to get it right :D
+* A prototype printed for the cover -> Miro helped

+Mon 2.12.2024

+* Soldering of the spiral sensors and buttons to a bunch of wires (22 pieces) --> looks like a shrimp!
+* Figuring out the trill sensor position on the case --> adding a piece of felt/Eva foam by sewing and attaching that with 2-sided tape on to laser cutted layer

+Tue 3.12.2014

+* Final 3d print for the case cover (the bottom part not ready yet)
+* Soldering the trill craft sensor to the copper pieces + breadboard...
+*